What to stream this week: Jason Momoa roaming, Green Day rocking and 'Fast X' exploding - Sentinel Colorado

 NEW MOVIES TO STREAM

-— Fashion model Bethann Hardison, now 81, looks back at her five decades as a Black woman in the industry in a documentary she co-directed with Frédéric Tcheng, “Invisible Beauty,” which begins streaming on Hulu on Jan.
-18. Hardison famously participated in the 1973 “Battle of Versailles” fashion show and later founded coalitions to encourage more diversity in high fashion.
+— Fashion model Bethann Hardison, now 81, looks back at her five decades as a Black woman in the industry in a documentary she co-directed with Frédéric Tcheng, “Invisible Beauty,” which is now on on Hulu.
+Hardison famously participated in the 1973 “Battle of Versailles” fashion show and later founded coalitions to encourage more diversity in high fashion.
 “Bethann’s legacy is undeniable,” Tcheng told the AP in an interview last year.
 “She’s really changed the way fashion looks.
 She singlehandedly led the industry to really change the way they thought about racial diversity and integrated the modeling industry.
 And she went way beyond that.
 Now she’s working with designers and just creating community at every stage of her life.”

 — AP Film Writer Lindsey Bahr